 Fifty years ago, the word ‘adoption’ was whispered behind the closed doors of a hospital room as a woman delivered her baby.
 She wept as her child was whisked away, knowing she would likely never see that child again.
 She recovered alone and slipped out the hospital doors with a broken heart that few people would ever hear about.
-Being a birth mother was a secret.
+Being a birth mother was a secret, full of adoption shame.

 Since then, adoption has come a long way.
 It’s not a dirty word anymore.
 Open adoption is now the norm.
 I can shout from the rooftops that I am a birth mother with no shame… mostly.
 The majority of the time, when I tell people I am a birth mother I am met with curiosity, followed by exclamations like, “Wow, that’s so cool!” and “You must be so strong.”
 But sometimes I get a very different response.
 Here are some shaming things people say about birth moms, and how I would respond if I could really be honest.

 1. I just don’t get how anyone could just give away their baby like that.

 Really?
 Well I don’t understand how you could be so incredibly insensitive.
 Every time someone says this I want to cry.
 I don’t know how I did it either, but I placed my baby for adoption because I wanted the best for her.
 I love my birth daughter with every fiber of my being, and for you to imply that I just thoughtlessly threw away my child is so unfair.

 2. Well it’s probably good that you did that, she’s a lot better off now.

 Thanks so much for that.
 I know you mean well, but you’re implying that I would have been a bad mom–that I am somehow not enough.
 This makes me feel ashamed of myself as a woman, and afraid that I will never be capable of parenting a child.
 I hope you understand that it was the timing and the circumstances, not who I am, that made placing my baby the best option.